pushkardravid/CSC510-HW2/go/src/README.md

      - Number of rows in the grid
      - Number of columns in the grid

-These values should be entered as a single space seperated string.
-For example, `40 40 100`
+These values should be entered integers for each of the input requested.

+### Code execution verify

+ - Copy and paste the code [here](https://repl.it/) and run it to view the output.

 ### Output